Common Elements of a Syllabus

 Americans with Disabilities Act

 Russell Sage College is committed to providing equal access and responding to the needs of students with disabilities, as defined by the Americans with Disabilities Act.
 A student seeking academic adjustments under the Americans with Disabilities Act must register and provide documentation to the Director of Accessibility Services.
 Any student in need of classroom assistance or modification under the Americans with Disabilities Act must inform the instructor of the needed adjustment by first obtaining the necessary accommodation letters from the Director of Accessibility Services in order for reasonable accommodations to be provided.
 It is recommended that students do so at the onset of classes as reasonable prior notice needs to be given.
-The Director of Accessibility Services can be contacted in Troy at 65 First Street Troy NY 12180 (518) 244-6874 or in Albany at 140 New Scotland Avenue, Albany NY 12208 (518) 292-8624, or via email at [email protected]
+The Director of Accessibility Services can be contacted in Troy at 65 First Street Troy NY 12180 (518) 244-6874 or in Albany at 140 New Scotland Avenue, Albany NY 12208 (518) 292-8624, or via email at [email protected].

-Policy on Academic Honesty
+Policy on Academic Integrity

-Academic dishonesty in any of its forms, including cheating, plagiarism, misuse of SageNet, and failure to comply with guidelines for the conduct of human research, will not be tolerated at Russell Sage College.
-A full statement of the policy on Academic Honesty can be found as an appendix to the Student Conduct Code on the Russell Sage College website.
-A hard copy can be requested from the Dean of Students in Albany Kahl Campus Center 145 (518) 292-1753 or in Troy McKinstry Student Center (518) 244-2207.
+Russell Sage College maintains the highest standards of academic integrity and ethical conduct in all aspects of academic work, including the use of artificial intelligence (AI) tools and resources.
+Since academic honesty is a foundation of teaching, learning, and scholarship, academic dishonesty in any of its forms, including cheating, plagiarism, misuse of RSC resources, improper use of artificial intelligence, and failure to comply with guidelines for the conduct of human research, will not be tolerated.
+A full statement of the policy on Academic Integrity can be found as an appendix to the Student Code of Accountability on the Russell Sage College website.
+A hard copy can be requested from the Dean of Students in Albany Kahl Campus Center 145, (518) 292-1753 or in Troy McKinstry Student Center, (518) 244-2207.

 ● Joseph Gibaldi, MLA Handbook for Writers of Research Papers, New York, Modern Language Association.